 Handy hot fix tool

-This is a small tool which is great for applying rhinestones.
+This is a small tool that is great for applying rhinestones.
 This heat applicator comes with different tips suitable for applying heat and setting different sizes of rhinestones.
 If you work with rhinestones a lot this can make your work very easy.
 You can apply rhinestones to curved surfaces with this tool, which is not possible with the above tools.

 Sew on Rhinestones